Custom Accounting Software Development: Why Building Your Own Platform Is Harder Than It Looks

 • Protect long-term IP

-The only defensible approach is to build a proprietary double-entry accounting engine, tailored to the firm’s workflows.
+For this firm’s long-term goal, the most defensible approach was to build a proprietary double-entry accounting engine tailored to their workflows.

 Yes, this requires investment.